-Hong Kong, SAR is a signatory to the Convention of International Trade in Endangered Species of Wild Flora and Fauna, commonly referred to as CITES.
-This is an agreement between governments to regulate the wild plants, animals and their derived products to make sure that they are not over-exploited.
-Governments party to CITES co-operate with each other and monitor the flow of some 30000 endangered species across their borders.
+Hong Kong SAR is a signatory to the Convention of International Trade in Endangered Species of Wild Flora and Fauna, commonly referred to as CITES.
+This is an agreement between governments to regulate the sale of wild plants, animals and their derived products to ensure they are not over-exploited.
+Governments party to CITES co-operate with each other and monitor the flow of around 30,000 endangered species across their borders.

-CITES is basically a licensing system that controls the import, export and re-export of endangered species listed in the convention’s three appendices:
+In essence, CITES is a licensing system that controls the import, export and re-export of endangered species listed in the convention’s three appendices:

 Species threatened with extinction.
 Trade is not permitted in these species, unless under truly exceptional circumstances.

-Trade in these species is controlled as continued unregulated trade will compromise their survival.
+Trade in these species is controlled because unregulated trade will compromise their survival.

-These are species that a country that is party to CITES has asked the other countries to help regulate.
+These are species that a country party to CITES has asked other countries to help regulate.